scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The process to look up and fetch path segments consists of the following steps:

-1. The source endpoint queries the Control Service in its own AS (i.e. the source AS) for the required segments.
-The Control Service has up segments stored in its path database and additionally checks if it has appropriate core segments and down segments stored as well - in this case it returns them immediately.
+1. The source endpoint queries the Control Service in its own AS (i.e. the source AS) for the required segments by sending a SegmentsRequest.
+The Control Service has up segments stored in its path database and additionally checks if it has appropriate core segments and down segments stored as well - in this case it returns them immediately in a SegmentsResponse.
 2. If there are no appropriate core segments and down segments, the Control Service in the source AS queries the Control Services of the reachable core ASes in the source ISD for core segments to core ASes in the destination ISD.
 To reach the core Control Services, the Control Service of the source AS uses the locally stored up segments.
 3. The Control Service of the source AS combines up segments with the newly retrieved core segments.
 The Control Service then queries the Control Services of the remote core ASes in the destination ISD to fetch down segments to the destination AS.
 To reach the remote core ASes, the Control Service of the source AS uses the previously obtained and combined up segments and core segments.
 4. The Control Service of the source AS returns all retrieved path segments to the source endpoint.